allisonh0417/fastenersorter/README.md

 3. real_time_camera.py
        - real-time camera feed that is run through model for image detection and identification.
        - old code before we changed to 2.
-4. fastener_new folder
+4. fastenersorter folder
        - washer, nut, screw dataset
        - dataset we used for demo/open house
-8. fastener_old folder
+8. archived folder
        - screw, nut, nail dataset
        - archived dataset